Sports in San Diego: Golf

+Motorsports

+In 2012, a street course was created on Naval Air Station North Island on Naval Base Coronado in southern San Diego, the circuit hosted Global MX-5 Cup races in 2012 and 2013, and Stadium Super Trucks in 2014.
+The circuit was then left dormant, being used as part of the rest of the base.

+On July 23, 2025, it was officially announced that the NASCAR Cup Series, O'Reilly Auto Parts Series, and Craftsman Truck Series would race there starting in 2026.
+This will be NASCAR's first race in southern California since 2024, after the LA Coliseum was dropped in favor of Bowman Gray Stadium and Auto Club Speedway was demolished.

 Lacrosse

 On August 30, 2017, the National Lacrosse League (NLL), the world's top box lacrosse league, awarded an expansion franchise to the city of San Diego and owner Joseph Tsai.
 On October 24, the NLL and San Diego owners unveiled the San Diego Seals identity.
 Also revealed were the colors, purple, gold, gray, and black, and the team logo.
 The team began play in December 2018 at Pechanga Arena and earned the second overall playoff seed in the West Division after a successful 10–8 regular season.
 Home game attendance during the inaugural season averaged 7,769 fans per contest.

+In 2024, the Premier Lacrosse League (PLL), the highest level professional field lacrosse league, transitioned to having teams based in home markets after playing its first five seasons with all nomadic teams in a touring-only model.
+The California Redwoods, a charter member of the league which played its first five seasons known as Redwoods Lacrosse Club, were announced to be making San Diego their home in 2024.

-In January 2022, it was announced San Diego would host the 2023 World Lacrosse Championship.
-The newly constructed Snapdragon Stadium is slated to be the event's primary venue, with Torero Stadium and other fields at both San Diego State University and the University of San Diego to also be used for tournament play.
+San Diego hosted the 2023 World Lacrosse Championship.
+The newly constructed Snapdragon Stadium was the event's primary venue, with Torero Stadium and other fields at both San Diego State University and the University of San Diego also used for tournament play.

 The city is also currently home to the NCAA Division I San Diego State Aztecs women's lacrosse team.

+Rugby league

+The San Diego Barracudas are a member of the USA Rugby League's Pacific Coast Rugby League.